stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 Ansible runs tasks on either the control machine, or remote systems.
 Tasks are usually defined in _playbooks_.
 The tasks in a playbook are run in order, from the first task to the last.
 Playbooks are YAML files.

 Each time that you run a task, this calls a _module_ of code that connects to the relevant systems, and sends the appropriate commands to carry out the task.
-The list of available systems is known as the _inventory_, and individual systems are referred to as _nodes_.
+The list of available systems is known as the [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html), and individual systems are referred to as _nodes_.

 ## Managing Systems with Ansible